sandalle/minecraft_bigreactor_control/README.md

 ----------------------------
 This program controls a Big Reactors nuclear reactor in Minecraft with a Computercraft computer, using Computercraft's own wired modem connected to the reactors computer control port.

-This program was designed to work with the mods and versions installed on NST Diet
+This program was designed to work with the mods and versions installed on Never Stop Toasting (NST) Diet
 - http://www.technicpack.net/modpack/details/never-stop-toasting-diet.254882
 - Endeavour: Never Stop Toasting: Diet official Minecraft server http://forums.somethingawful.com/showthread.php?threadid=3603757